Scholarships

 The situation is made worse if a child has lost one or both parents to malaria, AIDS or other issues.

-Even though school fees are modest by UK standards, (from £100 a year for a day pupil and just £300 to £400 for boarding) they are often unaffordable for the poorest families.
+Even though school fees are modest by UK standards, (from £100 a year for a day pupil and just £300 for boarding) they are often unaffordable for the poorest families.

 It is complicated further where the children are needed to work to help provide food for their family.